 - Increase parents’ incomes.

 - Ensure parents are treated fairly in the workplace and have stable, predictable work schedules.

 - Expand children’s access to high-quality, affordable child care and early education.

-- Expand parents’ access to paid sick days and paid family and sick leave.
+- Increase parents’ access to paid sick days and paid family and medical leave.